mrhobbeys/HooknSock/README.md

 - Use strong, randomly generated tokens (32+ characters)
 - Use different tokens for each service
-- Rotate tokens regularly
+- Rotate tokens regularly and restart the service after updating `/etc/hooknsock/webhook.env`
-- Never commit tokens to version control
+- Generate secrets with `python scripts/generate_tokens.py` so they land in `/etc/hooknsock/webhook.env` with `chmod 600`
-- Store tokens in environment variables or secure configuration management
+- Never commit production tokens; store plaintext in a password manager or dedicated secret store

 ### Network Security